nash169/utils-lib/README.md

 EXITING_REAL_TIME_CRITICAL_CODE
 ```
 The code will go through the first operation while it will crash in the second one where memory allocations happens.
-Check the example `eigen_malloc.cpp` to find more.
+Check the example `eigen_malloc.cpp` to find out more.

 ### Check Derivatives
 This utility helps in numerically checking derivatives (up to second order).
 In order to check the gradient, the algorithm simply check that the taylor expansion up to the first derivative